steveshogren/hugo-blog/content/post/papers-we-love-1.md

 * **Identify the BIG QUESTION.**

-    The BIG QUESTION is: how to create a network of nodes that decides on a common plan of action when some nodes are sending false information.
+    The BIG QUESTION is: **how to create a network of nodes that decides on a common plan of action when some nodes are sending false information.**

-    The BIG QUESTION is posed abstractly as many generals deciding on a plan when some generals are traitors sending false information and all generals can only communicate via messages to each other.
+    The big question is posed abstractly as: how can many generals decide on a plan when some generals are traitors sending false information and all generals can only communicate via messages to each other.

 * **Identify the SPECIFIC QUESTION(S)**

-    The SPECIFIC QUESTION is more simple: ensure a single "general node" is able to send an order for all loyal "lieutenant nodes" to follow, and all lieutenant nodes follow the order if the general is loyal.
+    The SPECIFIC QUESTION is more simple: **ensure a single "general node" is able to send an order for all loyal "lieutenant nodes" to follow, and all lieutenant nodes follow the order if the general is loyal.**

     These two conditions are called the _interactive consistency_ conditions.

-    Solving this SPECIFIC QUESTION will unlock the solution to the more complicated scenario with multiple nodes all communicating.
+    Solving this specific question will unlock the solution to the more complicated scenario with multiple nodes all communicating with each other.

 * **Determine Outline**
     1. Abstract